 CYF general manager of operations Paula Attrill says the Government has increased the number of frontline social workers by 80 in the past 12 months.

 Ms Attrill says there's always more work to do than they have people available to do it.

 Children Commissioner Russell Wills says the agency's staff have higher caseloads than in many other countries.

-Next story in National: Cyclists injured after being hit by car
+Next story in New Zealand: Cyclists injured after being hit by car

 Copyright © 2013, Radio New Zealand